Dot voting goes by many names:

 - Avoid similar or related options, as these can cause vote-splitting.
 This may require you to combine options to be less specific.

-- Have someone monitor the process to ensure no one cheats by adding extra dots, peeling off dots or moving dots (I’ve seen it happen!).
+- Have someone monitor the process to ensure no one cheats by adding extra dots, peeling off dots or moving dots.
 This makes the balloting less secret, but more reliable.

 - Provide dots in two colours for both positive and negative e.g. green and red.
 This will allow you to see which ideas have opposition.

-- Conduct the process more than once with the options presented in a different order, to see if the resulting pattern persists.
-Often people will just ‘get on the bandwagon’ and dot where everyone else has dotted.
+- Conduct the process more than once with the options presented in a different order, to see if the resulting patterns persists.
+Often people will just ‘follow the crowd’ and dot where everyone else has already dotted.

 Of course, it is more reliable to do this kind of cumulative voting using paper ballots or online, i.e. not with stickers.
 But that is just a boring survey or poll, and not as much fun as stickers.